rlzijdeman/posthumus-linked-data/assignment6.md

 | Person_1 |	Name	   | Rachel Baëza weduwe D J de Vries |
 | Person_1 |	Born	   | 1874                             |

 Seems easy enough right?
 Now your task is to make an RDF of the provided data file.
-You can use a fancy script to convert your table into these 'triples', but perhaps it is much quicker to type it:
+You can use a fancy script to convert your table into these 'triples', but perhaps it is much quicker to type:

 `<Person_1>` `<isResidentOf>` `<Household_1>` etc...

 Don't worry about the brackets or the formuliation of the attribute.
 This is just about getting feel for these three-part statements we call triples!